lewiskirori/lewiskirori/README.md

   <h3>Good day! 👋</h3>
   <h4>Thank you for dropping by. <a href ="mailto:amicableycot@gmail.com">Hook on with me</a>; let’s create something awesome!</h4>
   <h4>Any insights or contributions, I’m profoundly receptive and attentive. (~_^)</h4>
-  <h5 style="color: #888;">You’re the pilot of your life, embracing the thrill of each moment as time soars by, steering towards your dreams with unstoppable determination. 🚀😄</h5>
+  <h5>You’re the pilot of your life, embracing the thrill of each moment as time soars by, steering towards your dreams with unstoppable determination. 🚀😄</h5>
 </div>

 <!--